ouch-org/ouch/README.md

 error: file 'some-file' is not decompressible.
 ```

-`ouch` might (TODO!) be able to sniff a file's compression format if it isn't supplied in the future, but that is not currently implemented.
+`ouch` cannot infer `some-file`'s compression format since it lacks an extension.
+Likewise, `ouch` cannot infer that the output file given is a compressed file, so it shows the user an error.

 ## Installation